Blinken to travel to UK, Ireland, Vietnam, Japan this week -State Dept | Politics

 Blinken to travel to UK, Ireland, Vietnam, Japan this week -State Dept

-U.S. Secretary of State Antony Blinken plans to travel this week to the United Kingdom, Ireland, Vietnam, and Japan, the State Department said on Monday.
+U.S. Secretary of State Antony Blinken plans to accompany President Joe Biden on his visit to the United Kingdom and Ireland this week before traveling to Vietnam and Japan, the State Department said on Monday.

-In Hanoi, Blinken will hold talks with Vietnamese officials and celebrate the 10th anniversary of the two countries' Comprehensive Partnership, it said.
+Biden will visit the UK and Ireland from Tuesday to Friday.
+Blinken will go on to Hanoi, where he will hold talks with Vietnamese officials and celebrate the 10th anniversary of the two countries' Comprehensive Partnership, the department said.

-He also will attend the G7 foreign ministers meeting in Japan after accompanying President Joe Biden on his trip to the United Kingdom and Ireland from April 11-14.
+He will attend the G7 foreign ministers meeting in Karuizawa, Japan, where he and his counterparts will discuss a range of global issues, including Russia's continued war against Ukraine, nuclear disarmament and nonproliferation, and advancing a free and open Indo-Pacific.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)